herbie-fp/rival3/README.md

   * Final precisions are almost always the same, and in the cases where they differ, I believe it's a bug in the printing logic rather than a difference in the code
   * Rust Rival was noticeably faster
 * What's missing:
-  * Early stopping when we exceed max precision
   * Proper handling of rationals
     * Currently both the numerator and denominator are expressed as `u64`
     * Overflows when run on certain expressions in `jmatjs.fpcore` from the Herbie benchmark